divvun/divvunspell/README.md

 # divvunspell

-An implementation of [hfst-ospell](https://github.com/hfst/hfst-ospell) in Rust, with added features like tokenization.
+An implementation of [hfst-ospell](https://github.com/hfst/hfst-ospell) in Rust, with added features like tokenization, case handling, and being thread safe.

 ### License